Bonita Museum & Cultural Center

 5:30 - 8:00PM (free and open to the public)

-On September 1, 2018, the Bonita Museum & Cultural Center (BMCC) will host a special fundraising dinner gala to introduce an exhibit showcasing the life and career of Maestro Jahja Ling, San Diego’s preeminent orchestra conductor laureate and Bonita, CA resident.
+September 1, 2018, the Bonita Museum & Cultural Center (BMCC) will host a special fundraising dinner gala to introduce an exhibit showcasing the life and career of Maestro Jahja Ling, San Diego’s preeminent orchestra conductor laureate and Bonita, CA resident.
 The dinner gala celebration will be held at the San Diego Country Club.

+Join us for an original exhibition in the museum highlighting the life of Maestro Ling.
 For thirteen years, Jahja Ling was the music director and conductor for the San Diego Symphony.
 During his celebrated career, he performed for England’s Queen Elizabeth II and collaborated with Whitney Houston, Yo-Yo Ma, Lang Lang, Itzhak Perlman, and others.

 Jahja Ling fell in love with the peaceful community in Bonita, CA. At his home, he enjoys watching the sunsets in his backyard.
 He says, “Every evening brings a different sunset to enjoy”.
 When he is not conducting, he enjoys bicycle rides with his beautiful wife or listening to Katy Perry, Beyoncé and Ariana Grande with his teenage girls.